vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 first an attitude of constructive opposition and then of neutrality.
 No ' petti-fogging motives of policy/ no consideration of winning cheap popularity by
-' pandering to public prejudices ' determined his atti- tude.
+' pandering to public prejudices ' determined his atti###tude.

 Looking back at the controversy from a distance of
 30 years, what, after all has been the net result of this much-debated measure ?
-Under the combined influ- ence of increasing education and economic conditions and not certainly as a result of the passing of the Bill, the age of marriage has gone up, making the law practi- cally a dead letter.
-Only bitter feelings have been created, feelings which have widened the gulf be- tween the Orthodox and the Reformers and frus- trated Mr. Tilak's attempts to bring about a social Reform that would not run counter to the reli- gious and patriotic susceptibilities of the people.
+Under the combined influ###ence of increasing education and economic conditions and not certainly as a result of the passing of the Bill, the age of marriage has gone up, making the law practi###cally a dead letter.
+Only bitter feelings have been created, feelings which have widened the gulf be###tween the Orthodox and the Reformers and frus###trated Mr. Tilak's attempts to bring about a social Reform that would not run counter to the reli###gious and patriotic susceptibilities of the people.
 It is with pain that one recalls the rowdy scenes that unfortunately marred a meeting convened by the Reformers at the Kreeda Bhuwan (25th Feb.
 1891).